5T33Z0/OC-Little-Translated/10_Kexts_Loading_Sequence_Examples/README.md

 	- `BrcmPatchRAM.kext`: For 10.10 or earlier
 	- `BrcmPatchRAM2.kext`: For macOS 10.11 to 10.14
 	- `BrcmPatchRAM3.kext`: For macOS 10.15 to 11.x.
 Needs to be combined with `BrcmBluetoothInjector.kext` in order to work.
-5. With the release of macOS Sonoma Developer Preview (Darwin Kernel 23.0), Apple completely dropped support for Broadcom Cards!
-In order to re-enable Broadcom WiFi you have to adjust some settings (see [Example 10](#example-10-enabling-legacy-broadcom-wifi-cards-in-macos-14)), add additional kexts and apply root patches with OpenCore Legacy Patcher, [as explained here](https://github.com/5T33Z0/OC-Little-Translated/blob/main/14_OCLP_Wintel/WIiFi_Sonoma.md).
+5. With the release of macOS Sonoma (Darwin Kernel 23.0), Apple completely dropped support for Broadcom Cards!
+In order to re-enable Broadcom WiFi, you have to:
+	- [Apply root patches](/14_OCLP_Wintel/Enable_Features/WiFi_Sonoma.md) with OpenCore Legacy Patcher
+	- Add additional kexts and
+	- Adjust some config settings (see &rarr; [Example 10](#example-10-enabling-legacy-broadcom-wifi-cards-in-macos-14))

 > [!CAUTION]
 >
 > Don't add `BrcmFirmwareRepo.kext` to `EFI/OC/Kexts`!
-It cannot be injected via Boot Managers.
+It cannot be injected by Boot Managers.
 It needs to be *installed* in `/System/Library/Extensions` (/Library/Extensions on 10.11 and later).
 In this case, `BrcmFirmwareData.kext`is not required.
 You can use [**Kext-Droplet**](https://github.com/chris1111/Kext-Droplet-macOS) to install kext in the system library directly.

-#### :bulb: Fixing issues with AirportBrcmFixup generating a lot of crash reports
+#### Fixing issues with AirportBrcmFixup generating a lot of crash reports
 I've noticed recently that a lot of crash reports for `com.apple.drive.Airport.Brcm4360.0` and `com.apple.iokit.IO80211Family` are being generated (located under /Library/Logs/CrashReporter/CoreCapture) although my WiFi card is working great in terms of connectivity and speed.

 This issue is related to Smart Connect, a feature of WiFi routers which support 2,4 gHz and 5 gHz basebands to make the WiFi card switch between the two automatically depending on the signal quality.
 Turning off Smart Connect in the router resolves this issue.